-Our newest priority area – covering the seven urban local authorities in the West Midlands – provides the best of working intensively at the heart of a community with the overarching support that being part of a large, national organisation can bring.
+Our priority area covers the seven urban local authorities in the Midlands, providing the best of working intensively at the heart of a community with the overarching support that being part of a large, national organisation can bring.

 - In some wards in the region, over 50% of children live in poverty.